Frequently Asked Questions

 Q: Can you provide me more information on the Disneyland Main Street program?

-A: Information regarding the Disneyland Main Street U.S.A. program by Robert Olszewski can be found at www.disneygallery.com.
-To order pieces you need to call 1-800-362-4533 at Disney DelivEARS.
+A: Information regarding the Disneyland Main Street U.S.A. program by Robert Olszewski can be found by clicking here.
+To order pieces by mail you need to call 1-877-560-6477 or check for availability on the Disney Store.com website.
+When you get there, do a search on Olszewski and see the results.

 Q: What about the Disney World Main Street USA program by Robert Olszewski?

 A: Information on this program is also available at www.disneygallery.com.
-If you wish to order the Cinderella Castle which is the only piece currently available, please call Disney World Merchandise Services at 1-407-363-6200.
-Additionally, there are a number of recommended links on our web-site.
+If you wish to order the Cinderella Castle which is the only piece currently available, please call Disney Merchandise Services at 1-877-560-6477 Additionally, there are a number of recommended links on our web-site.

 Q: Can the lights be changed in the pieces?